China, HK stocks drop on COVID outbreaks, geopolitical risks | Business

 China, HK stocks drop on COVID outbreaks, geopolitical risks

-Chinese and Hong Kong shares fell on Wednesday, as concerns grew about rising COVID-19 cases in China, while market participants assessed risks after a blast in Poland stoked worries of an escalation of the Russia-Ukraine war.
+Chinese and Hong Kong shares fell on Wednesday, as concerns grew about rising COVID-19 cases in China, while market participants assessed risks after a blast in Poland stoked fears of an escalation of the Russia-Ukraine war. ** China's benchmark CSI300 Index closed down 0.8%, while the Shanghai Composite Index lost 0.5%.

 - Country: